-How Klooftique Began: Our Story
+How Klooftique Began: This is Our Story

 Everyone loves a good story, especially one that shows how something great once started as something small.
 Most businesses have an “About Us” page but that doesn’t really give the story of how Klooftique came to be.
 The trials and tribulations of what we’ve accomplished have been quite the journey.